The Sequence of Events that led to the 1963 Publications in "Nature" of 3C273, the first Quasar and the first Extragalactic Radio Jet: THE PARKES OCCULTATIONS

-At 410 MHz both components show clear fringes, indicating angular sizes of 1-2 arcseconds for both.
+The 1962 October 26 disappearance-only observations were undertaken successfully, this time at 410 and 1420 MHz, the standard concentric feed configuration in use at that time for the Parkes Sky Survey.
+The October occultation results are shown in Figure~\ref{figure5}.
+At 410 MHz both components show clear diffraction fringes, indicating angular sizes of 1--2 arcseconds for both.
 At 1420 MHz, where the Fresnel scale is much smaller, component A shows at best a small bump, while B exhibits strong fringes.
 Component B is significantly smaller than A at the sub-arcsecond scale.
-A detailed analysis of these observations was later undertaken (\cite{Scheuer65}) showing that both components at 410 MHz have diameters less than 2 arcseconds, while at 1420 MHz component B is less than 0.5 arcseconds in diameter.
+A detailed independent analysis of these observations was later undertaken \citep{Scheuer1965} showing that both components at 410 MHz have diameters less than 2 arcseconds, while at 1420 MHz component B is less than 0.5 arcseconds in diameter.

-Also interesting is the relative increase in source fraction at 1420 MHz.
-The spectral index of the more compact component B was found to be flat at 0.0, whereas that of A was steep at -0.9.
-The August 1962 record shows component A totally dominates at 136 MHz with $\sim 95$\% of the total flux density.
+Most interesting is that component B is stronger than component A at 1420 MHz.
+The spectral index, $\alpha$, defined for frequency $\nu$ by flux density $S \propto \nu^{\alpha}$, of the more compact component B between 410 and 1420 MHz is flat at $\alpha = 0.0$, whereas that of A is steep at $\alpha = -0.9$.
+The 1962 August record shows component A totally dominates at 136 MHz with $\sim 95$\% of the total flux density.
 Here was the first concrete evidence for an inverted-spectrum, sub-arcsecond component, B, in a radio source.
-The low-frequency surveys of the 1950s and '60s preferentially found the steep-spectrum sources.
-It would be for the later high-frequency surveys to uncover these compact, flat-spectrum sources.
+The low-frequency surveys of the 1950s had preferentially found the steep-spectrum sources.
+It would be the later high-frequency surveys that would uncover for the first time many more of these compact, flat-spectrum sources.

-For both the August and October 1962 occultations, Hazard's 3C273 analysis had revealed a ``core-jet'' structure with ``normal'' steep-spectrum component A and an inverted-spectrum, very compact component B. The final image and positional information was determined by Hazard in collaboration with W.Nicholson of the H.M.
-Nautical Almanac.
-The detailed arcsecond resolution image is given here in Figure 4, taken from Hazard et al.\ (1963).
-On January 31, 1963 Hazard wrote to Schmidt with the correct occultation structure and positions for A and B and suggested a joint publication.
-On January 26 1962, Bolton also wrote to Schmidt giving the positions.
+For the 1962 August and October occultations, Hazard's 3C 273 analysis had revealed a `core-jet' structure with `normal' steep-spectrum component A and an inverted-spectrum, very compact component B. The final image and positional information was determined by Hazard in collaboration with Nicholson, and the detailed arcsecond resolution image is given here in Figure~\ref{figure6}, taken from \citet{Hazard1963}.
+Their determination of the final 3C\,273 position and structure took place following the October occultation, and its evolution can be followed in an exchange of letters between Hazard and Nicholson.
+On December 17 Hazard wrote to Nicholson letting him know that he was `sending a letter to {\em Nature} with the preliminary results'.
+The last exchange took place in response to Hazard's letter of December 17, after which Nicholson made the final arcsecond adjustments.